corentinguilloteau/better-finder-mcp/README.md

 ## Features

+- **Git-like Staging Workflow**: Stage files with `add`, check status, remove from staging with `rm`, and index only what you want
+- **.betterfinderignore Support**: Use ignore patterns similar to .gitignore to exclude files and directories
 - **Hybrid Search**: Combines semantic search, keyword matching, and fuzzy filename search for comprehensive results
 - **Multiple File Types**: Support for PDF, Excel, Word, PowerPoint, CSV, text files, and more
 - **MCP Server**: Full Model Context Protocol server implementation